-A recent announcement from Microsoft states that more than 100 million licenses have been sold in the last six months, making it the fastest selling OS in the history.
+A recent announcement from Microsoft states that more than 100 million licenses have been sold in the last six months, making it the fastest-selling OS in history.
 Though Windows 7 packs-in plenty of features, it’s missing some of the best features of Vista.

-2. Windows Calendar: Windows Calendar is another most used features of Windows Vista.
+2. Windows Calendar: Windows Calendar is another most used feature of Windows Vista.
 Though there are tens of third-party calendars available, you can’t compare them with the Windows Calendar.
-Follow our Windows Calendar program for Windows 7 post to get back the feature in latest version of Windows client.
+Follow our Windows Calendar program for Windows 7 post to get back the feature in the latest version of Windows client.